Microdiscectomy and Foraminotomy

 A slipped disc in the back, also known as a herniated disc, occurs when a disc in your spine bulges, ruptures or ‘slips’ outwards and puts pressure on a nearby spinal nerve.The spine is made up of vertebrae that stack on top of each other, and in between each of these pairings is a spinal disc to act as a cushion between each bone.
 They’re made up of a tough outer wall and a softer inner nucleus.
 The nucleus is what pushes outward and can break through the outer wall, in which case the result will be painful and possibly debilitating.
 Microdiscectomy treats slipped discs to help relieve the pain and ongoing symptoms.

 Surgery for Herniated Discs

 After any surgery the post-operative care is crucial to prevent infection and injury.
 You’ll need to replace dressing 48 hours after the surgery, and avoid showering for 3 days afterwards, keeping the bandages dry while doing so.
-If the incision gets red, swollen, warm or draining you should contact your doctor as it may be a sign of infection.
+If the incision gets red, swollen, warm or begins draining you should contact your doctor as it may be a sign of infection.
 Exercise is a critical part of recovery, and should be a minimum of 30 minutes each day of casual walking.
-The pain experienced varies from patient to patient, and if the location of the microdiscectomy is in the lumbar region of the spine, you may have some leg pain.
-And pain at the incision location is normal.
+The pain experienced varies from patient to patient, pain at the incision location is normal and if the location of the microdiscectomy is in the lumbar region of the spine, you may have some leg pain.

 Due to the less invasive process of a microdiscectomy most patients return to work and regular life in one to three weeks.
 The recovery process can be assisted by physical therapy, and if pain is persistent some pain medication may be prescribed for pain management.
 The quick recovery is another great benefit to microdiscectomy, since other spine surgeries such as spinal fusion can take months to recover from.